-If you’ve visited Lakewood recently, you may have noticed there are fewer trees and some areas with damaged grass.
-The Minneapolis Park Board has marked over 700 hundred of our ash trees for removal due to an invasive beetle called the emerald ash borer (EAB).
-We’ve also been host to a group of wild turkeys that have done some unfortunate damage in some areas.
+If you’ve visited Lakewood recently, you may have noticed there are fewer trees.
+Since 2018, the Minneapolis Park Board has marked over 700 hundred ash trees at Lakewood for removal due to an invasive beetle called the emerald ash borer (EAB).

 What is the Emerald Ash Borer?